 -- A complete overview of the health issues that are of vital concern to the public -- Presents up-to-date information on a wide range of topics, from basic anatomy and physiology to ethical and legal issues -- Written chiefly by leading medical and science journalists

 Find books in other libraries - Access PA

 These foundations exist to raise funds and advocate for research for their respective diseases and to provide information for patients, families and the general public.

 Your task will be to produce a thorough presentation on one human integumentary disease/ disorder.
-The report may take one of several forms.
-You may produce a traditional written report, a PowerPoint presentation, a website, poster board, or other media (please get approval from Ms. Schade).
-The final form of presentation you choose will need to include all the elements listed in this rubric.
+You will produce a PowerPoint.
+You will need to include all the elements listed in this rubric.

 In brief, the following elements are necessary for a complete presentation:

 - An introduction to the disease which will include a short statement on each of the following topics: (20 pts.)